elastic/azure-marketplace/README.md

 You can target a specific version of the template by modifying the URI of the template and the artifactsBaseUrl parameter of the template.

-**Targeting a specific template version is recommended for repeatable deployments in production.**
+**Targeting a specific template version is recommended for repeatable production deployments.**

 For example, to target the [`6.2.4` tag release with PowerShell](https://github.com/elastic/azure-marketplace/tree/6.2.4)